IIT JEE Preparation Strategy and Study Plan [Revised 2021]

 Now it's the good time to look at the ideal preparation strategy and study tips for JEE Main and JEE Advanced.

-Chapter-3 : JEE Main and JEE Advanced Preparation Strategy [Study Tips]
+Chapter-3 : IIT JEE Preparation Strategy and Study Plan

 - Your best study comes in silence, so get rid of any distraction that disturbs you in studies.
 Build up your interest in all the three subjects, PCM, equally.

 - Work on your concepts so that you will be able to solve every type of question in the exam.
-You can use the Feynman Technique to get in-depth understanding of any concept or topic.
 You should be aware of simple, basic concepts before knowing the complex ones.
-New concept delivered in a way that builds upon existing topics/concepts is easier to make sense of and retain.
+New concepts delivered in a way that builds upon existing concepts is easier to make sense of and retain.

 - Study examples carefully.
 They help you to relate concepts to real world things.
 You can understand theory better with the help of examples.